NguyenLeVo/Projects/README.txt

 This is to document all of my works during and post college.

-In the MATLAB folder contains the Joyride Analysis project, and a question-based System Dynamic project
+In the MATLAB folder contained the Joyride Analysis project, and a question-based System Dynamic project.

 In the C folder contains games and programs I have created.